Student Laboratory Access

 - Do not wear loose clothing or ties near rotating equipment.

-By signing below, the student acknowledges that he/she has read and understands:
+By printing out and signing below, the student acknowledges that he/she has read and understands:

 - Student Laboratory Access information.